Posted November 19, 2024 in Employee Wellbeing, Insights, Occupational Health, Telehealth

 An injury triage line can serve as the first stop for all employees who experience and illness or injury on the job.
 If you or your workers are unsure whether medical care is needed, or what type of medical care is suitable, an injury triage nurse can ask questions and help guide them to the correct level of care.

 In situations where a worker’s condition is severe, the injury triage nurse may advise calling an ambulance or taking the worker directly to an emergency room.
-For less severe situations, they may recommend an urgent care facility or other medical professional, or they may be able to walk your workers through onsite first aid.
+For less severe situations, they may recommend an urgent care facility or other medical professional, or they may be able to walk your workers through self-care first aid.

 Thanks to the triage algorithms and each individual nurse’s experience, workers can be capably navigated to the right type of care for their needs straight from an injury triage call.